 III.
-Reframing How Schools Address Barriers to Learning - including Mental Health Concerns (1 hour 45 mins.)
+Reframing How Schools Address Barriers to Learning (1 hour 45 mins.)

-A. A School-Wide Enabling Component
+- A. A School-Wide Enabling Component

-- B. Special Assistance in Keeping with the Principle of Least Intervention Needed - C. Mental Health Services and Instruction
+- B. Special Assistance in Keeping with the Principle of Least Intervention Needed

+- C. Mental Health Services and Instruction

 >>Group activity - Using a mapping matrix to review the scope and content of a school's component for addressing barriers to learning